mdbs99/git-work/README.md

 A collection of Git minimalist extensions to provide high-level repository operations.

-Clean, easy to understand, simple to make changes, and flexible.
+It is clean, easy to understand, simple to make changes, and flexible.
 It is an alternative to [git-flow](https://github.com/nvie/gitflow).

 ## Installing